-The importance of recognizing the early signs and symptoms of COVID-19 transmission is a step that every mother must understand in order to minimize the manifestations of risk arising from this viral infection.
+The importance of recognizing the early signs and symptoms of COVID-19 transmission is a step that every mother must understand to minimize the manifestations of risk arising from this viral infection.
 Several studies have shown that pregnant women with COVID-19 are less likely to develop certain symptoms such as fever and muscle aches than women who are not pregnant.
 The severity of symptoms of COVID-19 in pregnant women can be influenced by several risk factors including older pregnant women, over nutritional status, and comorbidities such as diabetes and hypertension.

 Therefore, the implementation of health protocols by pregnant women must still be done.
 Some preventive efforts to reduce the risk of contracting COVID-19 that can be done include: limiting close contact with people who are sick or have symptoms of COVID-19, wearing a mask when outside the home, regularly washing hands with soap for at least 20 seconds, or using a hand sanitizer with an alcohol content of at least 60%, and consume foods with balanced nutrition.